Research report

 Coleman Parkes surveyed 160 senior cybersecurity decision-makers and found that network professionals feel confident with their security and compliance practices but data suggests that they also leave their organizations open to risk, which is costing a significant amount of revenue.

-In addition, some businesses are not minimizing their attack surface effectively.
 Companies are prioritizing firewall security and report a fast time to respond to misconfigurations when detected in annual audits.

 However, switches and routers are only included in 4% of audits and these devices play a vital role in reducing an organization’s attack surface and preventing lateral movement across the network.